somoza00/somoza00/README.md

 **SOC Analyst @ Oplium · Security & AI Engineering**

 SOC analyst with hands-on experience in alert triage, incident investigation and response across a multi-client environment.
-I combine a development background with Blue Team operations — I investigate threats and build the tools that speed up that work.
-Currently studying Computer Science and developing projects at the intersection of security and generative AI.
+Started as a .NET developer building desktop automation and web integrations, then transitioned into security — combining that development background with Blue Team operations to investigate threats and build the tools that speed up that work.
+Current focus is on offensive security (pursuing HTB's Web Penetration Tester certification) and AI Engineering projects.
+Studying Computer Science at IBMR.

-- 🛡️ **SOC N1 @ [Oplium](https://oplium.com.br)** — EDR/SIEM alert triage, incident investigation, n8n automation (6 clients · Jira + SentinelOne + VirusTotal + Hybrid Analysis)
-- 🤖 Building AI-powered SOC automation with **FastAPI, Pydantic AI, LiteLLM, Redis and Langfuse**
-- 🔬 Building **[DermaScan](https://github.com/somoza00/dermascan)** — skin lesion triage app with EfficientNet-B3 (85% val accuracy · 8 classes · ISIC 2019)
-- ⚔️ HTB Academy — Web Penetration Tester Path *(XSS · SQLi · Command Injection · File Upload Attacks)*
-- 🎯 AI Engineering roadmap: LLM Gateway → Eval Framework → Agents → RAG → Fine-tuning

 ---